IEEE-SaTML/2025/content/_index/participate.md

   * Notification of acceptance: **Tuesday, December 19, 2023**
 * [Participate in any of the 3 competitions](/participate-competitions) that
   have been accepted to SaTML 2024!
+* IEEE SaTML 2024 will provide travel support thanks to the generous support of our sponsors, find more info [here](/attend)

+travel support applications